astyfoo/cmatrix/README.md

 scroll lines all at the same rate or asynchronously and at a user-defined speed.

+This build of CMatrix is a (likely) short-lived branch created by the original author, streamlining many options and re-writing sections as a challenge to himself.
+It requires wide character ncurses support (ncursesw), and does away with all the font nonsense, in favor of a simple rending of the fonts using their Japanese alphabet and Arabic numeral UTF-8 versions, even if they are flipped from their 'proper' direction.

+It also eliminates the 'old-style' scrolling from the original Windows screensaver, which was never authentic to the movie to begin with.

-CMAtrix is inspired from 'The Matrix' movie.
+CMatrix is inspired from 'The Matrix' movie.
 If you haven’t seen this movie and you are a fan of computers or sci-fi in general, go see this movie!!!

 > :grey_exclamation:`Disclaimer` : We are in no way affiliated in any way with the movie "The Matrix", "Warner Bros" nor any of its affiliates in any way, just fans.